i-sharma/i-sharma.github.io/_posts/2024-07-24-move-semantics-part1.md

 The end result would be the same without the need of an additional copy and destruction.

 This scenario was so common, the potential performance benefits so undeniable that the language designers could not ignore it.
-But, there was no way (prior to C++11) to know whether a function's parameter was an actual object or it was a temporary.
+But, there was no way (prior to C++11) to know whether a function's parameter was an actual object or a temporary.
 The designers had to create the concept of rvalue references to solve the problem.

 Let's look at rvalue references next in [Part2](2024-07-24-move-semantics-part2.md).